TicketmasterMobileStudio/ticketmastermobilestudio.github.io/_posts/blog/2017-05-31-conversational-interfaces.md

 tags: [Google I/O, voice interfaces, conversational interfaces]
 ---

 Natural language processing has improved exponentially over the last few years.
-One of the clear themes of Google I/O 2017 was building conversational interfaces.
+As expected, one of the clear themes of Google I/O 2017 was building conversational interfaces.

 As part of a team invited to create one of the first Actions on Google with transactional and multi-modal capabilities, I paid particular attention to sessions that focused on designing user experiences for voice interactions.
 While all the speakers had something unique to offer, I felt like all the messages boiled down to one maxim:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Always imagine the whole experience you are creating as a conversation between two people.**
+**Always imagine the whole experience you are creating as a conversation between two people.**

 ### Make It A Conversation